-Cleft lip and palate occurs as a result of a fusion during different phases of development inside the mother’s womb (in the embryological stage).
-The cleft lip and palate is seen in different races at different rates seen on average in 750-1000 births in Europe.
-It is mostly common in Japan (1 in about 600 births) and it’s seen the least in black Americans (about 1 in 2200 births).
-In this illness, which is called rabbit lip among society, 80% of the cases have a lip cleft, on one side and predominantly on the left side.
-The left / right ratio is 2/1.
-Use of certain medication, vitamin deficiencies, virus infections, cigarette smoking, genetics (familial) are thought to be the cause.
+Cleft lip and palate occur as a result of a fusion during different phases of development inside the mother’s womb (in the embryological stage).
+The cleft lip and palate manifest in different races at different rates.
+On average, one in 750-1000 births in Europe exhibit this disorder.
+It is most common in Japan (1 in about 600 births) and it’s seen the least in black Americans (about 1 in 2200 births).

-The development of the face in the mother’s womb is between 5th and 8th weeks and completed by the 12-17th week.
-In this period, according to the significance of the problem of the gemules coming together to form the face, a lip celft anomaly may occur ranging from a small indentation on the lip to a completely single and double sided cleft.
-In the same way, an anomaly can develop from a small indentation on the palate to a single and double cleft of the upper jaw.
+The development of the face in the mother’s womb occurs between the 5th and 8th weeks.
+It completes by the 12-17th week.
+In this period, according to the significance of the problem of the gemmules coming together to form the face, a lip cleft anomaly may occur.
+The cleft ranges from a small indentation on the lip to a completely single or double-sided cleft.
+An anomaly also can develop from a small indentation on the palate to a single and double cleft of the upper jaw.
 Embryologically, lip palate development consists of two parts as primary and secondary.
-The primary part is the part containing the upper lip and the teeth of the upper jaw, while the secondary part is the hard and soft palate part.
+The primary part is the part containing the upper lip and teeth of the upper jaw, while the secondary part is the hard and soft palate part.

 Clinical Forms of the Illness (Types)

-Facial clefts can be seen in advanced (morphological) examinations performed during ultrasounds in pregnancies.
-It is very unlikely to confuse it with another condition.
+Facial clefts are visible in advanced (morphological) examinations performed during ultrasounds in pregnancies.
+They are difficult to confuse with another condition.
 The cleft and lip palate is easy to recognize.
 After the diagnosis, it should be examined to see whether there’s another accompanying syndrome.
-Skull base clefts affecting the central nervous system can be seen in the rare mid line lip clefts.
+Skull base clefts affecting the central nervous system are visible in the rare mid line lip clefts.
 The rare Trisomie 13, Trisomie 18, Vander Wood syndrome, Treacher Collins syndrome, Stickler syndrome, Shprintzen syndrome, Goldenhar syndrome, Pierre Robin syndromes should be investigated.

-The treatment of cleft lip and palate is performed by a team and can be completed during a long period of time.
+The treatment of cleft lip and palate is performed by a team during a long period of time.
 The team includes pediatricians, orthodontists, orthophonists (speech specialists), ENT specialists, psychologists, and specialists in the field (in coordination with a plastic – reconstructive surgeon experienced in the facial clefts).
 Treatment begins with improving the approach of the family to the child.
-The characteristics of the child’s care, nutrition and psychology are taught to the family.
+Characteristics of the child’s care, nutrition and psychology are taught to the family.
 Pediatricians regularly follow-up on the weight and height of the child.
 Lung infections due to food escaping into the lungs and hearing problems related to fluid collection in the middle ear (KBB specialists) are closely monitored in these children.

-Immediately after babies are born, they are evaluated by an experienced orthodontist and if necessary they are given a closing epidermis for the palate (in the palate) to make feeding easier.
-In cleft lips, the nose and the teeth bones (alveol) are prepared for surgery with prothesis called Mold (specially prepared for each patient) to stop it from slanting towards the cleft or the shape being distorted (due to lack of bone).
+Immediately after babies are born, they are evaluated by an experienced orthodontist and if necessary, they are given a closing epidermis for the palate (in the palate) to make feeding easier.
+In cleft lips, the nose and the teeth bones are prepared for surgery with prothesis called Mold (specially prepared for each patient) to stop it from slanting towards the cleft or the shape distorting (due to lack of bone).